NeoDefender

 Before considering licensing, organizations should answer some key questions:

-This requires a robust data governance strategy to ensure that only the right information reaches the right people (and prompts).
+This requires a robust data governance strategy to ensure that only the right information reaches the right people, and the right prompts.

 Rules and controls: building a secure foundation